adam-zakaria/copy-container-react/README.md

 }
 ```

+# Additional Information
 The syntax highlighting library used by this component is highlight.js and the style is stackoverflow-dark.css.
-Highlight.js tries to automatically detect the programming language of the code, but it hasn't been correct in my experience.
-See their docs for more information (you can examine the highlightjs object to see confidence scores the library gives for its predictions) Also, the highlighting seems a bit sparse in that.....
+Highlight.js tries to automatically detect the programming language of the code, but it hasn't been correct in my experience, though I could be doing something wrong and appreciate their library very much.
+See their docs for more information (you can examine the highlightjs object to see confidence scores the library gives for its predictions).

+# Contact
-Please email adam.p.zakaria@gmail.com with any questions :)
+Please open an issue on github or email adam.p.zakaria at gmail dot com with any questions or comments :)